 Not only is Vitamin A found in many different fruits, but it’s a great excuse to power through those vegetables you never used to enjoy as a kid.
 Trust us, you should try them again as an adult, and find out how you can acquire a taste for something new while keeping your eyes healthy.
 Look for beta-carotene in papaya, mangoes, peaches, and carrots.
 Next time you visit the grocery store, splurge on produce.

-- TOP POTENCY & GMO FREE: 10,000 IU per single softgel.
-Supports Healthy Vision & Immune System and...
+- HIGH POTENCY: 10,000 IU per single softgel.
+Supports Healthy Vision & Immune System and Healthy...

 Fruits and vegetables that are ripe in antioxidants will keep your sclera white throughout your life.
 You’re going to want to search for zeaxanthin and lutein, which will prevent your risk of macular degeneration.
 These antioxidants also help you from building up cataracts.
 Find yourself some of the leafy greens from your produce section, including spinach, kale, and chard.
 Blueberries are also super-rich in antioxidants, so don’t forget to top off your oatmeal.